brettchalupa/projectbook/src/web-apps/help-site-manager.md

 # Help Site Manager

+**The gist**: build a web app that allows teams to create a public knowledge base about their product for helping their users.

 I think an open source tool for a company to build out and manage their Help site would be really rad and fun to build.
 It's more specific than a [Content Management System](./content-management-system.md), while also having a lot of the similar needs.

 ## Specs